muhreetay/muhreetay.github.io/README.md

 - Proposed two innovative solutions, a morning check-in program and an employee-curated menu, to address identified issues.
 Outlined a detailed implementable plan and a feedback mechanism to measure the effectiveness of the changes, highlighting benefits for both Starbucks and its employees.

 **Business Government & Society - NBA China Controversy Analysis**
-- Conducted a comprehensive analysis of the 2019 Daryl Morey controversy, including stakeholder identification, power assessment, and potential coalitions.
-- Presented stakeholder map for actionable insights, highlighting strategies to manage high-power stakeholders while maintaining engagement and addressing emerging issues.
+- Conducted stakeholder analysis for the 2019 Daryl Morey controversy, providing recommendations for effective management of high-power stakeholders while addressing emerging issues.
 - Evaluated the NBA's response in light of its corporate social responsibility values and economic interests, emphasizing the challenge of balancing principles with profitability in a globalized sports industry.

 **Chicano Studies - Diverse Cultural Awareness Fundraising Project**